poiyomi/PoiyomiDocs/docs/color-and-normals/decals.md

 <details>
 <summary><b>Select or Shift Options</b></summary>

-- `Hue Select`: Directly applies the selected Hue as an override to the entire Base Color.
+- `Hue Select`: Directly applies the selected Hue as an override to the entire Decal.
-- `Hue Shift`: Only tints the Base Color based on the lerped value.
+- `Hue Shift`: Only tints the Decal based on the lerped value.
 This is the default behavior.

 </details>

-END OF HIDDEN COMMENT -->

 #### Shift Speed